cilium/cilium/Documentation/network/bgp-control-plane.rst

 .. code-block:: shell-session

-  # kubectl create secret generic -n cilium-bgp-secrets --type=string secretName --from-literal=password=my-secret-password
+   $ kubectl create secret generic -n cilium-bgp-secrets --type=string secretname --from-literal=password=my-secret-password

 Because TCP MD5 passwords sign the header of the packet they cannot be used if the session will be address translated by Cilium (i.e. the Cilium Agent's pod